 George filled out our online enquiry form after searching for independent financial planners online.
-He had been using an adviser for some time but since their last meeting the adviser had partnered with a large wealth manager.
+He had been using a financial adviser for some time, but since their last meeting the adviser had partnered with a large wealth manager.
 He was concerned the adviser didn’t have his best interests at heart.

-The adviser had made a recommendation to consolidate his pensions and investments into one portfolio with the new wealth management firm.
-George had used google to find reviews on the new firm, which indicated they were reputed for high costs, inflexibility, modest returns and a sales driven approach.
+He had been given a recommendation to consolidate his pensions and investments into one portfolio with the new wealth management firm.
+A search for reviews on the new firm indicated they were reputed for high costs, inflexibility, modest returns and a sales driven approach.
 He understandably wanted a second opinion.
 We are always happy to do this, whether this is on new advice or plans that have been in place for some time.

-As always we looked to understand his personal circumstances, future plans, family aspirations and risk profile.
+As always we looked to understand his personal and family situation, future aspirations and risk profile.
 Two things stood out to us.
 Firstly, the pension would definitely be relied upon to provide retirement income for day to day living.
 There would be very little wriggle room in the future based upon current circumstances, future income requirements and ability to save.

 Secondly, the existing plans did seem to be old.
-We know that many older pensions and investments are now unsuitable because of changes to regulations, past higher charging regimes and generally poor fund management.
+We know that many older pensions and investments are now unsuitable because of changes to regulations, high charges and commissions and generally poor fund management.
 This means it was right to consider the review.

-Being open and fair, we wanted to take a view on what his existing adviser had recommended.
-The bulk of our work here involved collecting information from the existing schemes and then analysing it to give us a clear understanding of their features and suitability.
+We make a promise to all clients that we will be open and fair, so we wanted to take a view on what his existing adviser had recommended.
+The bulk of our work here involved collecting information from the existing schemes, before analysing the details to give us a clear understanding of their features and suitability.
 We then presented our advice in such as way that that it was very clear how it differed from what had been offered.

 The existing plans were clearly unsuitable.
 But having reviewed the recommendation made by the other adviser, we had concerns with this too.

 Firstly, the plan was much more expensive than our comparable independent offering.
 There was a difference of some 0.56% per year in total ongoing cost.
 This might not seem a big amount, but bringing it into monetary terms is important.
-We calculated that at a conservative growth rate over his time to retirement he could save over £9000 in charges.
-This was achieved simply by using a flexible pension scheme with a wide fund range.
-Our advice fees had been taken into account within this saving.
+We calculated that given a reasonable rate of return over his time to retirement he could save over £9000 in charges.
+This was achieved simply by using a flexible pension scheme with a wide fund range and was after our advice fees had been taken into account!
 This is a sum which would certainly make a difference to his future.